Grilled Shredded Beef Chimichangas

 - Fold each side of the tortilla to the middle, and begin rolling up from the shortest end.

-- Spritz the tortilla liberally with olive oil or vegetable oil cooking spray on all sides, then lay seam side down on your preheated grill pan.
+- To grill: Spritz the tortilla liberally with olive oil or vegetable oil cooking spray on all sides, then lay seam side down on your preheated grill pan.
 You may also brush with oil, if desired.

 - Serve immediately with lettuce, salsa and fresh guacamole.